Brian Smith (rugby league, born 1954): Bradford Bulls (return)

 Smith had a short spell with his former club Bradford in an advisory role during the summer of 2006.

 Newcastle Knights

 In 2007, Smith took up coaching duties with the Newcastle Knights.
-In July 2009, he signed a deal for the 2010 with the Sydney Roosters and obtained a release from the Knights.
-On 15 August 2009 Smith effectively quit the Newcastle club, with understudy Rick Stone to act as caretaker coach for the remainder of the season.
+In July 2009, he signed a deal for 2010 with the Sydney Roosters and obtained a release from the Knights.
+On 15 August 2009, Smith effectively quit the Newcastle club, with understudy Rick Stone to act as caretaker coach for the remainder of the season.

 Sydney Roosters

-For the 2010 NRL season Smith took over as Roosters coach from Brad Fittler who had been sacked the previous year.
+For the 2010 NRL season Smith took over as Sydney Roosters coach from Brad Fittler who had been sacked the previous year.
 At the 2010 Dally M Awards Smith was named coach of the year.
 The Roosters reached the 2010 NRL Grand Final but were defeated by Wayne Bennett's St. George Illawarra Dragons.
+The Sydney Roosters almost became the second club in NSWRL/NRL history to go from finishing with a wooden spoon to winning the premiership in the following year.